amitmse/in_Python_/Others/README.md

 					- Difference of two means(paired T test.
 Pre and Post scenario)
 		Relationship:	Regression Analysis / Correlation (for two continuous variables/for relationship)

+### Imbalanced data
+- Imbalanced data refers to those types of datasets where the target class has an uneven distribution of observations, i.e one class label has a very high number of observations and the other has a very low number of observations (rare event i.e., Fraud)

 #### One categorical and one continuous: T test (Anova when more than 2 category)
 	https://www.youtube.com/watch?v=tfiDu--7Gmg